xXAI-botXx/CPP/README.md

 In object oritented programming, classes describe a class of which objects can be created.
 They get created in the heap with the new keyword, which calls the constructor method of the class.
 The destructor method will be called when the object is delected.<br>
 Classes/Objects have the advantage of creating own data structures with well isolated methods.<br>
 Passing an object to a function can be very ressource harming, due to the fact that functions always create a copy of the parameter.
 An common used practise is to pass an object with as **const reference** (const ClassName& var_name), this makes sure that the object can't get changed and it is the real object (not an copy).<br>
 The access to attributes and functions is normally an '.' but if your object is an pointer than you need an '->' for accessing the variables and functions of your object.
+For example there is also an *this* which is a pointer to the current class object, if you want to make sure that an attribute or method is called from your object than use this->my_int.
+The '->' must be used because it is a pointer.

 Example class:
 ```c++